jrenaud90/TidalPy/README.md

 TidalPy will only install 3rd-party packages that are absolutely needed to run the majority of its functionality.
 However, there are some functions throughout TidalPy that take advantage of additional packages.
-You can install these additional packages by calling (note you need to install cartopy's dependencies first --- see the next section),
+You can install these additional packages by calling (note you need to install cartopy and julia's dependencies first --- see the next few sections),

 `pip install -r additional_dependencies.txt`